mifanbang/Gandr/README.md

 ### Installing a Hook

-Class `Hook` requires function signatures of the victim and the hook to exactly match.
+Class `Hook` requires function signatures of the target and the hook to exactly match.
 This ensures that both have the same number of parameters, calling convention, and other stuff which may potential crash the process.
-Please note that compiler optimization may break the example below.
+Please note that compiler's inlining optimization might break the example below.
 For more examples of `Hook` usage, see test code `TestHook.cpp`.

 ```cpp
 __declspec(noinline) size_t Add(size_t n1, size_t n2) {